IIIF/api/source/auth/2.0/index.md

 #### label

 The text to be shown to the user to initiate the interaction with the logout service.
-The `label` property _MUST_ be present and the value _MUST_ clearly indicate the domain or institution from which the user is logging out.
+The `label` property _MUST_ be present.
+The value _MUST_ clearly indicate the domain or institution from which the user is logging out.
 The value of the property _MUST_ be a JSON object as described in the [Language of Property Values][prezi3-languages] section of the Presentation API.

 ```json-doc
 { "label": { "en": [ "Logout from Example Institution" ] } }